xonixx/xonixx.github.io/parameterized_goals.md

 I want to mention also the other case for parameterized goals.
 You see, makesure happened to have very simple yet powerful facility [@reached_if](https://github.com/xonixx/makesure#reached_if).
 A goal can declare a condition that it has already been reached.
 In this case, the goal body (the corresponding shell script) will no longer be executed.
 This simple mechanism makes it very convenient and declarative to express the **idempotent** logic of work.
 In other words, to speed up the build, since what has already been done will not be repeated.
 This feature has been inspired by ideas from Ansible.

 No wonder people [started using Makesure as very simple Ansible replacement](https://github.com/xonixx/makesure/issues/112).
-But at that time it lacked the parameterized goals, and so again they suffered from [repetitive code with no easy way to reuse](https://github.com/xonixx/makesure/issues/112#issuecomment-1242065047).
+But at that time it lacked parameterized goals, and so again they suffered from [repetitive code with no easy way to reuse](https://github.com/xonixx/makesure/issues/112#issuecomment-1242065047).

 ***